thisandagain/conduit/README.md

 DIYConduit simply wraps these three pieces of functionality into a nice little library with a simple API and lets you go on about your business.

 ## Basic Use
 The fastest way to get up and running with DIYConduit is to take a look at the included example application.
-The XCode project file can be found in "example > conduit.xcodeproj".
+The XCode project file can be found in `example > conduit.xcodeproj`.
 But for those of you that put on your adventure pants today... read ahead:

 YourViewController.h
 ```objective-c